 Pupils should have plenty of opportunities to learn the names of the main body parts (including head, neck, arms, elbows, legs, knees, face, ears, eyes, hair, mouth, teeth) through games, actions, songs and rhymes.

 Pupils might work scientifically by using their observations to:

-Compare and contrast animals (humans) at first hand or through
+- Compare and contrast animals (humans) at first hand or through videos and photographs. - Using their senses to compare different textures, sounds and smells.

 Animals - Other Animals